ni-lie/Spotify-Wrapped-2024/README.md

-# Spotify Wrapped with dbt and duckdb
+# Spotify Wrapped with dbt and DuckDB

 ## Description
 This project recreates my 2024 Spotify Wrapped using dbt and DuckDB, transforming raw listening data into meaningful insights.